LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

-Appendix - Libre Gaming Management Guidelines
+Appendix: Libre Gaming Management Guidelines
 =====================================

 **Organization**
 -------------------------------------

-As a global and intercultural community, we use internalional standards (e.g. SI units, ISO-8601 date and time formats within our discourse and in the products (games and tools) we provide.
+As a global and inter-cultural community, we use international standards (e.g. SI units, ISO-8601 date and time formats within our discourse and in the products (games and tools) we provide.

-Our dialog language is English (not restricted to any particular tomaytoe or tomaato).
+Our dialog language is English (not restricted to any particular "*tomaytoe*" or "*tomaato*").
 Localization is at the interested parties' leisure and not considered master or reference in any way.

 **Contribution**